bobdavies2000/OpenCVB/README.md

     and OpenCVB to come back up.
 When the last algorithm is not found, the first algorithm in the algorithm list is run.

-17. Regression tests run every algorithm with each available camera at the highest resolution.
-Setting the algorithm group to “\<All\>” can repeatedly run the list of algorithms 10’s of thousands of times without incident.
+17. Regression tests run every algorithm with each available camera at all supported resolutions.
+Setting the algorithm group to “\<All\>” can repeatedly run the entire list of algorithms dozens of times without incident.

 18. Some algorithms can run for long durations.
 Not a problem normally but it was a problem for the regression tests when algorithm B is started before